PhD in General Psychology

 An organizational psychologist applies psychological theories to organizations and the workplace.
 Professionals in this field use principles of individual, group, and organizational behavior to design and implement programs related to areas such as performance, training, and quality of work life.

-According to the BLS, the average annual salary for organizational psychologists is $102,530, however, the data is rather limited.
+According to the BLS, the median annual salary for organizational psychologists is $105,310.

 Along with the work experience, testing requirements, and continuing education required of all licensed psychologists, you can opt to earn certification in organizational and business consulting psychology from the ABPP specialty board.